Harsha29-kns/DF-Tools_overview/Lab Exercises/Ex.No-8 Stego.md

 To detect hidden data in image files using **StegExpose**, a steganography analysis tool.

 ---

-##  Description

-**StegExpose** is a Java-based forensic tool that identifies potential hidden data in images.
-It analyzes the **statistical properties** of image files to estimate a “suspect score,” helping investigators determine whether steganography is likely present.

-The higher the suspect score, the more probable it is that hidden data exists.

----

 ##  Prerequisites

 Before starting, ensure the following software and files are prepared: